-In the city of Manchester, England, words with the vowel heard in Canadian’s “strut” (like hut, hum, mutt, run, etc) sound like how a Canadian would say “foot.”
+In the North of England – places like Manchester, Liverpool, and Yorkshire – words with the vowel heard in Canadian’s “strut” (like “hut, hum, dug, run,” etc) sound like how a Canadian would say “foot.”

-Just 200 miles away in London, the Cockney/”working class” dialect replaces the consonant /th/ (like in thought, thorough, thing, etc) with an /f/ sound.
+Just 200 miles away in London, some of the dialects of that city replace the consonant /th/ (like in thought, thorough, thing, etc) with an /f/ sound.

 No production is exactly the same when it comes to accent or dialect work.
 Whether you’re looking for casting assistance, actor preparation work, on-set coaching, in rehearsal notes, group sessions, or just dialect consulting ahead of a production, note that the more time actors have to work on an accent or dialect, the better they will be.
 For a better idea of what you need, contact me directly.

-During your first coaching session, I’ll determine your skill level and the optimal sound for your needs.
-For example, if you have an audition, we may start with the basic sound changes using exercises, or we may jump right into the audition material and identify the sounds that need work.
-You’ll leave with audio samples, exercises for home practise, and a better understanding of what your target sound is.
-If you aren’t fully comfortable after one session, we can work out future sessions.
+Got a self-tape due in 2 days and need an accent?
+Casting is pretty good about giving an extra day if there are accents involved, but not always.
+Depending on your skill level, we may start with the basic sound changes using exercises, or we may jump right into the audition material and identify the sounds that need work.
+You’ll leave with audio samples, exercises for home practise, and a better audition!

-The International Dialects of English Archive has compiled almost 1000 different audio samples from people around the world.
+The International Dialects of English Archive has compiled over 1200 different audio samples from people around the world.
 Most samples include the subjects reading the same speech, so you can compare their accents.